 THE MYTH is that storing embryos is a profit center for IVF Centers.

 THE FACT is only a fraction of total embryo storage fees are actually ever collected, and therefore a very small percentage of the fees find their way to your bottom line.
 Clinic staff have a hard time pushing collections of storage fees and/or referring patients to collections for past due storage fees due to the relationship they have built with the patient during their treatment.
-It is viewed as cruel to be harassing a patient for a few hundred dollars when they have paid the clinic $15,000 or more and may not have even gotten pregnant.
-Therefore, many of the early and potentially effective collections efforts are simply not completed.
+It is viewed as cruel to be harassing a patient for a few hundred dollars when they have paid the clinic $15,000 or more and perhaps did not even achieve pregnancy.
+Therefore, many of the early, and potentially effective, collections efforts are simply not completed.

 Hospital based laboratories have additional challenges.
 Often there is no easy interface between the laboratory to the hospital billing system.
-Most LIMS (Laboratory Information Management System) don’t allow for billing of a patient without a “visit” on record.
+Most LIMS (Laboratory Information Management Systems) don’t allow for billing of a patient without a “visit” on record.
 Further, payments made by a patient to a hospital are often applied to the oldest outstanding item, which may be an emergency room visit.
 This can also be true in a private clinic which may be comprised of physicians of multiple OB/GYN subspecialties.
 So, a legitimate payment for storage fees may be recorded as a disputed patient portion of an insurance claim, thus showing a storage fee balance due when the patient is in fact paid up.
 This can potentially lead to the premature destruction of embryos for non-payment, now that’s real liability.

 THE MYTH is that it takes very little in the way of clinic and laboratory resources to manage embryo storage.

 THE FACT is it takes considerable time from multiple staff, each with different skills and abilities to properly perform all of the necessary functions of long-term embryo storage.
-Most centers lack the staff with the skill and/or time to perform these functions effectively.
+Most centers lack the staff with the skill and/or time to perform these functions efficiently.